brab0/appt/README.md

 **OBS:** All the non explicit overriden settings will be kept just as seen above.

 ## Usage
-The nexts session will guide you through an API example built with Appt.
-You can clone the whole example [right here](https://github.com/brab0/simple-men-template)
+This session will guide you through an API example built with **Appt**.
+You can clone the whole example [right here](https://github.com/brab0/simple-men-template).

-### Custom Configs
+For this example we're gonna use: `statics paths`, `JWT` access controll, a custom folder structure(`paths`), `redis` to cache some queries and mongoDB.
+As told before, everything is built-in.
+The only external package we're using here is `jsonwebtoken` to encrypt our JWT token.

+#### ./config.js
 Although we can find similarity on some api/app building steps, some configurations makes sense only for us.
 Said that, lets customize our API configurations as follows:

-#### ./config.js
 ```javascript
 module.exports = {
     paths : {